 2. Poor hygiene and living environment

 If your loved one has unpleasant body odor and does not bathe regularly, this is something that needs to be addressed in your family.
-Poor environment and living condition also shows that your loved one might need additional support.
+Environment and living conditions not being properly upkeeped also shows that your loved one might need additional support.

 3. Significant weight loss and weight gain

 Sudden weight loss or weight gain is an important sign for your parents, especially among the elderly.
 Weight loss is mainly caused by malignancy, nonmalignant gastrointestinal disease and psychiatric conditions.
-Moreover, depression, loss of interest in food and poor nutrition food choices will also affect body weight.
+Moreover, depression, loss of interest in food with poor nutrition and food choices will also affect body weight.

 4. Mood and behavior changes